nats-io/nats-site/README.md

 	hugo new blog/page-url-for-blog-post.md
 ```

-Replace `page-url-for-blog-post` with a seo friendly page url like: `nats-lands-in-london`.
+Replace `page-url-for-blog-post` with a SEO (Search Engine Optimization) friendly page url like: `nats-lands-in-london`.
 So the resulting command would be: `hugo new blog/nats-lands-in-london`.
 Then new blog entry would reside at: `http://nats.io/blog/nats-lands-in-london`

 Once the command is run you can find the new blog entry in `/blog/nats-lands-in-london.md`.